blairfix/simple_thesis_template/README.md

 # Simple Thesis Template

-Here is the latex template I used for my PhD dissertation.
+This is the latex template I used for my PhD dissertation.
 It comes with an elegant title page and nicely formatted frontmatter.
 My finished product lives here: https://thesiscommons.org/7uqw9/

 ![Title Page](https://economicsfromthetopdown.files.wordpress.com/2020/07/titlepage.png)